Vaccination and Homeopathy

 A chemical stew

 Vaccination introduces into the body the pathogens (viruses or bacteria) that are believed to cause particular diseases, but in a form that is supposed to trigger the production of antibodies without causing the disease itself.
-In theory, these antibodies will then provide protection against catching the disease in the future.
+In theory, this will facilitate the production of antibodies if a person is invaded by that pathogen in the future, thereby preventing that person from catching the disease concerned.

-The ingredients (including byproducts of the manufacturing process) of four commonly used vaccines are listed below.*
+The ingredients (including byproducts of the manufacturing process) of four commonly used vaccines are listed below (vaccineriskawareness.com; Karpasea-Jones, 2006, p.
+69; informedchoice.info; jabs.org.uk).

 DTaP (diphtheria, tetanus, (acellular) pertussis/whooping cough): diphtheria toxoid, tetanus toxoid, pertussis toxoid, filamentous haemagglutinin, pertactin (a membrane protein), fimbriae types 2 and 3, phenoxyethanol, aluminium, formaldehyde.

-IPV (inactivated polio vaccine): 3 types of polio virus, human diploid cells (originating from aborted human babies), human albumin, bovine serum, phenoxyethanol, formaldehyde, streptomycin, polymyxin, neomycin.
+IPV (inactivated polio vaccine): three types of poliovirus, human diploid cells (originating from aborted human babies), human albumin, bovine serum, phenoxyethanol, formaldehyde, streptomycin, polymyxin, neomycin.

 MMR: live measles virus, live mumps virus, live rubella virus, sorbitol, sodium phosphate, sucrose, gelatine, human albumin, chick embryos, fetal bovine serum (from aborted calf baby), human diploid cells (originating from aborted human babies), neomycin.